Trader Joe’s Cheesy Irish Sliders

-Trader Joe’s Cheesy Irish Sliders are made with corned beef or pastrami, Dubliner Irish cheese, a delicious sweet mustard on Aloha Rolls!
+These Irish Trader Joe’s Corned Beef Sliders are cheesy, made with corned beef or pastrami, and a delicious sweet mustard.
+They are best on sweet Aloha Rolls and served with your favorite sauerkraut.

 Corned beef is one of my favorites, and in fact, I have one cooking right now!
 But often I hear people ask, what’s the difference between corned beef and pastrami?
 They’re both great, and you can use either for this recipe today.